Mohammer5/blog-articles/pages/01.home/03_-_Practical-guide-fp-project/item.md

 <div class="highlighted">
-One level of a hierarchy has to devide all containing items into exclusive roles.
+One level of a hierarchy has to devide all containing items into exclusive domains.
 </div>
 <br>
 Of course this will cause some friction as some books may contain several topics.
 But it's imporant to stick to the rule, there should be no exception.
-So if there's a book about music and the effects on the brain (which is arguably biology), instead of putting it in either on of them or both, we can create a new category, e. g.
+So if there's a book about music and the effects on the brain (which is arguably biology), instead of putting it in either one of them or both, we can create a new category, e. g.
 "Mixed topics".
 That might be a little overcomplicated for a library but when working with code, at least when following the library pattern, it's a necessity.
 Luckily, we won't have to make up funny names like